panmaestros/my_login_app/README.md

 ## Disclaimer Notes

 * This project will not be maintained or updated anymore.
 * This project was not built using the latest ES6 syntax and Promises.
-This was mainly due to the libraries being used.
+This was mainly due to the libraries and the node version being used.
 As such this project may be outdated soon.